yuruki/disc-golf-testament/README.md

 # The Testament of an Unknown Disc Golfer

-> Fellow disc golfers, I believe I have found a way to efficient backhand throw.
+> Fellow disc golfers, I believe I have found a way to throw backhand efficiently.

 ## Preface

 When teaching a sport the teacher, or the coach, is often expected to show merit in that sport.
-Although I will argue that a coach is not required to be competitive in the sport they are teaching, it will be prudent to state that I'm not a disc golf champion at any level.
+Although I will argue a coach is not required to be competitive in the sport they are teaching, it will be prudent to state that I'm not a disc golf champion at any level.

 I have invested time and effort over the last five years to understand and learn the disc golf backhand throw.
 My sources and methods have been the usual: fellow players and YouTube videos, practice, experimentation and contemplating.
 Now, I want to pass what I have learned to you.